npgrosser/houston/README.md

   time it is" instead of "what time is it?").
 - Houston is not perfect.
 If he doesn't understand you, try to rephrase your request.
 Often it is enough to just append a few more details.
 - Keep your context files small.
-The GPT-3 model is limited in the number of tokens per request.
+The GPT-3 models are limited in the number of tokens per request.
 Try to only add the information that is really necessary.
 Especially the -c flag feature is meant to help you with this by providing a way to choose the relevant context information for each request.